GoogleChrome/web.dev/src/site/content/en/payments/native-payment-apps-overview/index.md

 You must specify two parameters as Intent extras:

-* `methodName` - The name of the method being used.
+* `methodName`: The name of the method being used.
-* `details` - JSON string containing information necessary for the merchant to complete the transaction.
+* `details`: JSON string containing information necessary for the merchant to complete the transaction.
 If success is `true`, then `details` must be constructed in such a way that `JSON.parse(details)` will succeed.